megzjudge/favpodcasts/README.md

 Hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
 The `functions/` folder runs as edge functions on the same domain.

-Set these environment variables in the Cloudflare dashboard:
+Set these environment variables Secrets in the Cloudflare dashboard:

 | Variable | Used by |
 |----------|---------|